web-infra-dev/rspack-website/docs/en/blog/announcing-0.2.md

 ### Modern.js Framework

-Thanks to the close cooperation and parallel iteration of the Modern.js framework and Rspack, **Modern.js Rspack mode has covered 85% of the framework capabilities**, supporting SSR, BFF, micro front-end scenarios, and aligning with TypeScript type checking, code compatibility detection and other functions.
-In ByteDance, more than 80 projects are using the Modern.js Rspack mode.
-Some of the projects have been launched to the production environment, achieving about a 10-fold improvement in build performance.
+Thanks to the close collaboration and parallel iteration of the [Modern.js framework](https://modernjs.dev/en/) and Rspack, **Modern.js Rspack mode has covered 85% of the framework's capabilities**, supporting SSR, BFF, micro front-end scenarios, and aligning with TypeScript type checking, code compatibility detection and other features.

+At ByteDance, more than 80 projects are using the Modern.js Rspack mode.
+Some of the projects have been deployed into production and have seen a 10x improvement in build performance.

 ### Modern.js Doc

-In addition to the Modern.js framework, the document site development solution under the Modern.js system - Modern.js Doc - has also switched the build tool from webpack to Rspack, and rewritten the MDX compilation process based on Rust.
-Compared with the early version using webpack, the overall brought more than 10 times the build performance improvement.
-For example, the startup and construction time of the Modern.js official website documents has been reduced from 30s to within 2s.
-In the future, we plan to rename Modern.js Doc to Rspress, serve as the official documentation site solution of Rspack, and maintain it through a separate repository.
+In addition to the Modern.js framework, the document site solution under the Modern.js system - [Modern.js Doc](https://modernjs.dev/doc-tools/) - has also switched the bundler from webpack to Rspack, and rewritten the MDX compilation process based on Rust.

+Compared to previous versions using webpack, the current version's build speed can be reduced to seconds.
+Using the Modern.js official website documentation as an example, the project's startup and build time has been reduced from 30 seconds to less than 2 seconds.
+In the future, we plan to rename Modern.js Doc to **Rspress** as the official documentation site solution for Rspack and maintain it through a separate repository.

 > Welcome to visit the [Modern.js code repository](https://github.com/web-infra-dev/modern.js) and experience the above content.